Cats-n-coffee/frontend-mentor-myteam-react/README.md

+# MyTeam Multi-page website - Frontend Mentor

-This project is a challenge from Frontend Mentor (see frontend-mentor.md).
+This project is a challenge from [Frontend Mentor](https://www.frontendmentor.io/).

+## About

-It is a multi-page website built with React and set up with Parcel.
+It is a multi-page website built with React and bundled with Parcel.
-The styles are SCSS partials called from main.scss.
+The styles were organized and made using SCSS.<br>
-The team members are in a JS object in a separate file.
-The AboutPage.js component loops through the array of objects and calls the TeamMembers.js component for the card element.
+Team members data is in a JS object in a separate file. <br>
+The `AboutPage.js` component loops through the array of objects and calls the `TeamMembers.js` component for the card element.
-This component handles the state for the card being flipped or not and displays the appropriate content.
+This component handles the state for the card being flipped or not and displays the appropriate content. <br>

-An extra component called ScrollToTop.js was added from the React documentation to bring the user back to the top of the page once they clicked a link.
+An extra component called `ScrollToTop.js` was added from the React documentation to bring the user back to the top of the page once they clicked a link.